Staff

 Nosey Rosie Lee, Farm Dog

 My name is Rosie, but my mommas call me Nosey Rosie Lee because my nose leads the way.
 I joined the Farm Family as the resident Farm Dog in March 2020.
-My job is to support our awesome residents and help them as they heal.
-I am very cute, very energetic, and very very protective.
+In 2023, I was adopted by a BF alumna where I am very happy loving on my momma.
+I occasionally visit BF residents to bring a smile to their face.

 It is my honor to succeed the Original Benevolence Farm Dog, Lady.
 I follow in her pawprints.